 “Choose accounting software on the basis of organization and incorporation of double-entry accounting principles,” Feingold says.
 “Automation tools with Amazon can import Amazon settlement history directly into accounting software.
 This provides valuable information and insight from configuring useful invoices and reports that apply to various Amazon transactions.”
 He also says it’s a good idea to look for automated invoice and receipt backup.

 Sound complicated?
-It’s not — especially with a tool like Wave or Wave Plus.
-While Wave is free to use and set up, Wave Plus takes the service a step further.
+It’s not—especially with a tool like Wave or Wave Advisors.
+While Wave is free to use and set up, Wave Advisors takes the service a step further.
 You get a dedicated bookkeeper to help you maintain your records, plus an optional accounting coach for a one-time fee.